Ericsson/ove-tutorial/README.md

     cd /root/ove/tmux && /root/ove/ove-tutorial/projects/tmux/install
     2019-05-27 09:00:16.129281178 (+00:00:00:005042070):tmux: install: done

-Here we are using a Ubuntu 18.04 [LXC container](https://us.images.linuxcontainers.org), hence the "/root/" path.
+When making this tutorial we used an Ubuntu 18.04 [LXC container](https://us.images.linuxcontainers.org), hence the "/root/" path.

-As seen above the '**buildme**' command will first install any missing packages, then iterate through any bootstrap/configure/build/install step for each project in the correct build order.
+As seen above the '**buildme**' command will check for any any missing packages (specified by the 'needs:' in the 'projs' file), then iterate through any bootstrap/configure/build/install step for each project (as defined in 'ove-tutorial/projects/') in the correct build order.
+Please note, "missing packages" in this context refers to packages needed to build ove-tutorial and have nothing to do with packages needed for OVE itself.

 If you are on Ubuntu/Debian, you could try to build everything without 'dry-run':